 There are some more extensive treatments that can be performed in-office that may also be an option.
 One is a thermal treatment that stimulates and clears the blocked glands, allowing them to function normally again.
 This is completely painless and highly successful.
 If your tear film is draining too quickly you may be recommended to try a solution known as punctual plugs.
 These are tiny devices placed into the drainage channels in the eyes to block tear duct drainage.

-We are delighted to be able to offer comprehensive care for sufferers of dry eye disease, from diagnosis to successful treatment helps to alleviate your symptoms, all performed at our offices located in Bonaire and Perry, GA.
+We are delighted to be able to offer comprehensive care for sufferers of dry eye disease, from diagnosis to successful treatment helps to alleviate your symptoms, all performed at our offices located in Perry, GA.
 Learn more about the services that we offer, click here or contact us at 478-412-4200 for more information!